dmbarbour/wikilon/docs/AwelonLang.md

             [B][A]w == [A][B]       w = (a2) [] b a
                [A]i == A            i = [] w a d

 This is the strict fixpoint combinator, which awaits one additional argument before evaluating.
-Fixpoint combinators are general but relatively painful to use directly.
-In practice, we'll want to develop specialized loop combinators covering the common conditional and foreach loops.

-*Aside:* I intend for Awelon to evolve towards collection-oriented programming styles.
-Most loops are implicit in collections processing.
+Using fixpoint combinators, we can express general recursive functions and loops.
+Unfortunately, fixpoint is difficult to use directly - even after writing dozens of fixpoint functions, I still find it awkward.
+This can be mitigated by use of *Named Local Variables* to represent function-local named recursion (see below).
+But in practice, it seems more convenient favor specialized loop combinators and collections-oriented programming styles.

 ## Memoization

-The primary basis for incremental computing in Awelon is [memoization](https://en.wikipedia.org/wiki/Memoization).
-Memoization may be implicit for definitions of words or secure hash resources, but requires annotations to work with anonymous data:
+Annotations can easily indicate [memoization](https://en.wikipedia.org/wiki/Memoization).

         [computation](memo) => [result]

-Memoization involves seeking a representation of the computation in a separate table then directly replacing it by the result from that table.
-The exact mechanism may vary, and may involve partial traces to allow partial reuse between similar computations.
-Memoization may be probabilistic in nature, e.g. allowing for old entries to be expired.
+Memoization involves searching for an existing record of the computation, or writing one if it does not exist.
+The exact mechanism may vary.
+Naively, we could use a table lookup.
+A more sophisticated mechanism might involve reusable partial evaluation traces.
+Regardless, the idea is to use memory - without explicitly introducing *state* - to avoid redundant computations.

-For effective incremental computing, memoization must be carefully combined with cache-friendly patterns.
-Persistent data structures and stowage are useful for developing these patterns, insofar as they provide implicit boundaries for memoization.
+For effective incremental computing, we must use memoization together with cache-friendly patterns: compositional views over persistent data structures, stowage for large but stable volumes of data.

 ## Error Reporting